If you have had your eyes and ears open at all in the last 5 years then you certainly would have noticed the lush, chill sounds of Lofi Music.

 12. Cmin9 - Bbmaj7 (i - bVII)

 What works here is the soft tension created by both chords.
 Even the tonic creates its own sort of tension.
-As well as that they both feel like the resolve as well.
+As well as that, they both feel like they resolve as well.

 You can extend it as well by turning the Bbmaj7 into a Bbmaj9.
 Doing that then creates a mirror of the chord movement between the D in the Cmin9 and the C in the Bbmaj9.